jackaudio/jackaudio.github.com/README.md

 ## open considderations
-*  The downloadable files will have to be placed in the 'downloads' dir after cloning the repo.
+*  The downloadable files will have to be placed in the `downloads` dir after cloning the repo.
 That's a hassle, but including them in this repo would just bloat the repo more and more with each release.
 *  a news/releases section